hjson/hjson-go/README.md

 }
 ```

-If you prefer, you can also unmarshal to Go objects by converting to JSON:
+If you prefer, you can also unmarshal to Go objects.
+The Go JSON package is
+used for this, so the same rules apply.
+Specifically for the "json" key in
+struct field tags.

 ```go